jamietre/iqtest/README.md

 ###### Caveats

 There is definitely some trickery needed to make all this possible.
 This can have unintended consequences if you don't understand how it works.
-While the goal is to hide the innard of the async processing as much as possible, there are some things that may trip you up.
+While the goal is to hide the innards of the async processing as much as possible, there are some things that may trip you up.
 For example:

     var x=0;